ePaul/tarbela/README.md

 Tarbela needs some pieces of configuration to do its job.
 If you are using the pre-built docker image (or a building the image as described below), you can pass those as environment variables.
 If you build your own image, you can configure the properties in a Spring YAML config file, like the application-dev.yml.

-Tarbela currently is supposed to run in a STUPS-like setup on AWS. *(TODO: figure out how much of this actually depends on STUPS, and if we can support non-STUPS alternatives.)*
+Tarbela currently is supposed to run on the [STUPS platform](https://stups.io/) on AWS. *(TODO: figure out how much of this actually depends on STUPS, and if we can support non-STUPS alternatives.)*

 Setting | Description | Environment variable, Spring property |
 --------|----------------------|-----------------|-------------